gitoror/AdventOfCode/2022/README.md

 ## Day 9

 Difficult problem to understand, part 1 was ok, but for part 2 I needed a long time to understand how the knots of the rope were moving !!!
 It was not compatible with my approach for part 1 where I made 2 moves to move diagonnaly, and that have been a disaster ...
 Also, it's important to put `else if`and not just `if` because with recursivity the programm can change the coordiantes of a knot that has already been treated

+## Day 10

+Cool and relaxing problem, the more diffcult was to read the letters on the CRT ... and I'm serious about that :`)